labhamlet/AudioSphere/README.md

 # AudioSphere : General-purpose audio representation model Transformer

 This repository contains the implementation of AudioSphere, a state-of-the-art audio processing model trained on AudioSet with naturalistic scenes.
-It includes the listen-eval-kit, an extended fork of hear-eval-kit with enhanced functionality for sound localization tasks.
+It includes the RealSELD-eval, an extended fork of hear-eval-kit with enhanced functionality for sound localization tasks.
 The framework leverages PyTorch Lightning and Hydra with TensorBoard logging for comprehensive hyperparameter optimization.

 ## System Requirements